Vittorio Malingri: The Dakar-Guadalupe Record

 After his experience on the TIM trimaran, Vittorio became fascinated by multihull sailing and, already back in 2000, along with the other guys on the team, began tossing around the idea of setting an Atlantic record on a small, beach catamaran.
 His French idols, who had by now become rivals and friends, had already done it years ago.
 Occasionally, 2-person crews try to improve the sailing time from Dakar to Guadalupe.
 The record goes from 17 days to 13 days and then to 11 days and 11 hours, and this is approved for the official record by the WSSR (World Speed Sailing Records).
-Vittorio’s idea was to beat it single handedly.
+Vittorio's idea was to beat it single-handedly.

-In April 2008, with the backing of Citroen and Audemars Piguet, Vittorio took on the Atlantic on a liveaboard catamaran called the Royal Oak, going from Dakar, Senegal to Pointe-a-Pitre, Guadalupe.
+In April 2008, with the backing of Citroen and Audemars Piguet, Vittorio took on the Atlantic on a liveaboard catamaran called the Royal Oak, going from Dakar, Senegal to Pointe-à-Pitre, Guadalupe.
 After an overwhelming start with Vittorio in the lead until the middle of the race, the loss of the satellite telephone he used to receive weather information and the absence of wind in the second half of the race slowed down his race against time.
 Vittorio set a reference time for the singled-handed sailing record of 13 days and 17 hours.

-After a three-year break on land, during which his last daughter Mila was born with his current partner Valentina, Vittorio went back to running an ocean sailing school.
-Alongside his son Nico, he worked on board his new boat, a 20’ Cutter, the Huck Finn II, which saw numerous crews of sailing enthusiasts from 2010 to 2015.
+Personal life

+He lives between Umbria, Italy and Ionian Greece and has four children.